Documentation / Scanner

 Scanner Configuration for Choppy Markets

 Choppy market filters demand maximum selectivity and defensive positioning.
 Set Direction to Both with no inherent bias since neither side has an edge.
-Raise Conviction threshold dramatically to 85+ to trade only the very best setups that can overcome the noise.
+Raise Conviction threshold to 85+ to trade only the best setups that can overcome the noise.
 Make Market Pulse Alignment WITH mandatory and skip AGAINST signals entirely to avoid the worst counter-trend setups in already-difficult conditions.

 High VIX Environment Adaptations